magnusnissel/birdbody/README.md

 ![Birdbody logo](https://github.com/magnusnissel/birdbody/blob/master/assets/birdbody_fb_profile.png)

-A graphical interface for creating twitter corpora.
-It can gather the most recent tweets of specified users.
-It is also able download tweets from a list of Tweet IDs (and generate this list for downloaded tweets).
-Finally, it can also collect tweets from the Twitter live stream over a period of time.
+Birdbody is a graphical interface (built on top of the tweepy module) for creating corpora of tweets.
+It can

+- gather the most recent tweets by specified users
+- download tweets from a list of Tweet IDs
+- collect tweets from the Twitter live stream over a period of time.

+Tweets are downloaded as JSON files and then converted to CSV for use with spreadsheet software (the JSON files are retained).
+Birdbody also allows you to

+- combine multiple files
+- convert from CSV to plaintext files
+- convert from CSV to XML files with some metadata attributes
+- export a list containing all Tweet IDs from a file

+Twitter does not allow you to share collections of full tweets.
+With Birdbody it is possible to instead create a list of Tweet IDs and share it.
+The list can then can be imported into Birdbody to recreate the collection via the "Tweets by ID" feature.

-Originally based on the tweet_dumper.py gist by Yanofsky (https://gist.github.com/yanofsky/5436496).
+It was originally based on the tweet_dumper.py gist by Yanofsky (https://gist.github.com/yanofsky/5436496).

 ## Usage notes
 You can easily create your own multi-user corpus in CSV, XML and TXT format using the steps outlined below.